Firefighters make progress against big fires in US West - News Break

 Firefighters make progress against big fires in US West

-The fires have forced evacuations in numerous areas with scattered homes and tiny communities where some burned houses and other structures have been observed, but total losses were still being tallied.
+The fires have forced evacuations in numerous areas with dispersed properties and tiny communities where some burned homes and other structures have been observed but total losses were still being tallied.

-The fires erupted as the West was in the grip of the second bout of dangerously high temperatures in just a few weeks.
-A climate change-fueled megadrought also is making conditions that lead to fire even more dangerous, scientists say.

 The two largest fires were burning forests in northeastern California and southern Oregon, sending smoke across other states.